lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

-This way, especially with consistent hashing, when the gRPC client detects that a node is in `TRANSIENT_FAILURE` (even though service registry says it's healthy, but it is unresponsive in real life), gRPC will remove the node from the list of "buckets".
-With the presence of failed nodes, this would significantly reduce the number of retries and even the RPC error rate.
+This way, especially with consistent hashing, when the gRPC client detects that a node is in `TRANSIENT_FAILURE` (even though service registry says it's healthy, but it is unresponsive in real life), it will simply remove the node from the list of "buckets".
+As a result, RPCs which were originally hashed to the failed node will be rehashed to a different but healthy node.
+This significantly reduces the total number of retries.

 # RPC Deadlines